-Dan Hammer completed his 18th season on the baseball coaching staff at the University of Delaware in 2014 and his ninth as associate head coach under Jim Sherman.
+Dan Hammer completed his 19th season on the baseball coaching staff at the University of Delaware in 2015 and his 10th as associate head coach under Jim Sherman.

 Hammer spent his first four years as a Blue Hen assistant under the leadership of legendary Blue Hen skipper Bob Hannah.
 He will begin his 16th season as the program's top assistant in 2016 and is involved in all aspects of the program, including recruiting and serving as both the infield and hitting coach.
 He also serves as co-director of the Blue Hen Baseball Camps conducted at the University of Delaware during the summers.